zalyoung/gitlab-handbook/content/handbook/people-group/learning-and-development/career-development/_index.md

 1. Recommend (and model) blocking [time to learn during the work week]({{< ref "learning-initiatives#take-time-out-to-learn-campaign" >}}).
 1. Organize team specific and cross-functional learning communities to practice [social learning]({{< ref "learning-initiatives#social-learning-through-live-learning" >}}).
 1. Model and share your own career and professional development pursuits.
-1. Create a [Learning Hub]({{< ref "work-with-us#creating-a-learning-hub-for-your-team" >}}) in Level Up with curated learning material for your team from an external provider, the Handbook, and other external resources.

 **Sample questions to ask your team:**